Intuitively Operable and Programmable Welding Robot for Large Weldments (INTAS Project)

 © Fraunhofer IFF

-A development team from the Fraunhofer IFF and ATA Anlagentechnik Aschersleben is developing and testing intuitive methods for robot programming and robot path planning for machining processes with industrial robots in the INTAS project.
-The project team is also working on new control concepts for online process monitoring for automated multilayer welding.
+In the INTAS project, a development team from Fraunhofer IFF and ATA Anlagentechnik Aschersleben developed and tested intuitive methods of robot programming and motion planning for machining with industrial robots.
+The project team additionally worked on new control designs that monitor automated welding processes online.

-For this purpose, the Fraunhofer IFF's robotics experts have developed an input tool that uses an integrated laser to position the tool.
-This enables operators to easily define the start and end points of the welding torch without contact.
-In the background, a simulation determines the welding path coordinates from the recorded data and monitors them for collision points.
+To this end, Fraunhofer IFF’s robotics experts developed an input tool that uses an integrated laser to position the tool.
+This enables users to define the welding torch’s start and end points very easily and contactless.
+A background simulation calculates the weld coordinates from the recorded data and scans them for collision points.

-In a use case, the new operating concept is integrated into a welding robot at the ATA Anlagentechnik Aschersleben.
-The welding robot automates previously manual welding work on heavy and very heavy components for large-scale plant construction and relieves the welders of monotonous and ergonomically stressful tasks.
+In a use case, the new control design was integrated in a welding robot at ATA Anlagentechnik Aschersleben.
+The welding robot automated hitherto manual welding of heavy and heaviest weldments, freeing welders from monotonous and ergonomically stressful tasks.

-• User-friendly industrial robot for flexible processing of large components with variable geometries
+• User-friendly industrial robot that flexibly machines large parts with variable geometries

-• Input device for intuitive robot programming without extensive programming knowledge
+• Intuitive robot programming without extensive knowledge of programming

 • Process monitoring algorithms and routines